richardyamamoto/reactJS-redux/README.md

 ```js
 onClick={() => this.handleAddProduct(product)}
 ```
-- All component that we connect with Redux receive a propertie called `dispatch`.
+- All component that we connect with Redux receive a property called `dispatch`.
 It throw an `action` to Redux and all the reducers going to listen this dispatch.
 - This is how the function that handle the `dispatch()` looks like:

 ```js